dimitriszrv/Covid19-SearchEngine/README.md

 # Corona Search

 ### Implementing a search engine of articles related to Covid-19.
-This project is part of the Information Retrieval course
+This project is part of the `Information Retrieval` course, CSE Dept. of University of Ioannina, Greece.

 Contributors :
 <a href="https://github.com/vaggelisbarb">